-- British retail adviser, journalist and television presenter
+- Retail and brand adviser, journalist and television presenter

-In 2011 Mary was commissioned by the Prime Minister David Cameron to lead an independent review into the Future of the High Street.
-She delivered the report in December 2011, outlining 28 recommendations for rescuing the nation’s failing high streets.
-The government is due to respond in spring 2012, but has already announced that 12 towns will have the opportunity to become Portas Pilots – receiving the support of the Local Government Minister, Whitehall, and Mary herself, as well as a share of £1m.
+In 2011 Mary was commissioned by Prime Minister David Cameron to lead an independent review into the Future of the High Street.
+She delivered the report in outlining 28 recommendations for rescuing the nation’s failing high streets.

-Mary is a household name in the UK due to her career as TV presenter.
+Mary is a household name in the UK and Ireland due to her career as TV presenter.
 Her first book, “Windows: The Art of Retail Display” (1999), was published in five languages.
 She also writes a weekly column for the Daily Telegraph magazine.
-Mary was appointed as Global Retail Ambassador for Save the Children in 2009.
-Since 2011 Mary has opened her own store selling a range of footwear, clothing and accessories.
+She published ‘Work Like a Woman’ in 2019 and published ‘Rebuild-how to thrive in the new Kindness economy’ in 2021.

 Her proudest achievement to date, she says, is the creation of Mary’s Living and Giving shops for Save The Children.
 Currently the most profitable charity shops in the UK, she has so far opened 25 and has raised over £13 million and counting.